SiyungCho/seroflow/docs/chunker.md

 ### Key behaviors:
 - Fixed‑size chunks: Each chunk’s row count equals the extractor’s configured chunk_size, except the final chunk (which may be smaller if the total row count isn’t a multiple of chunk_size).
-- Round‑robin ordering: Execution cycles through extractors in pypeline order.
+- Round‑robin ordering: Execution cycles through extractors in `Pipeline` order.
 On each cycle, it emits one chunk coordinate (start_index, nrows) for each extractor that still has rows remaining.
-- Skipping finished extractors: Once an extractor has emitted all of its chunks, subsequent cycles enqueue (None, None) for that step—telling Pypeline to skip it.
+- Skipping finished extractors: Once an extractor has emitted all of its chunks, subsequent cycles enqueue (None, None) for that step—telling `Pipeline` to skip it.
 - Total iterations = sum of chunks across all extractors.

 #### DirectChunker Methodology Example